Available Monday-Friday from 9am-7pm

 - Returning excess energy to the National Grid

-What Western Power Distribution don’t do is sell energy to end users.
-If you’re a customer living in the area the company covers, you won’t buy your energy from Western Power Distribution.
+What they don’t do is sell energy to end users.
+If you’re a customer living in the area the company covers, you won’t buy your energy from them.
 Instead, you’ll pay an energy supplier who in turn will pay the DNO for supplying energy to your home.
 If you have an issue with your bill payments or another problem with your energy tariff, you should get in touch with your energy supplier, not Western Power Distribution.

 What area does Western Power cover?